 - SPAN 489 (2 hrs) Topics in Mexican-United States Relations

-Students must complete Spanish 201 or the equivalent to participate; students are strongly encouraged to take Spanish 331 and Spanish 332 prior to the program.
+Students must be in good academic and judicial standing and complete Spanish 201 (or equivalent) to participate; students are strongly encouraged to take Spanish 331 or Spanish 332 prior to the program.

-Program costs are equivalent to an on-campus semester at Wheaton and cover tuition, room and board, orientation fees, textbooks, land travel in México, excursions, a weekly transportation allowance, and roundtrip airfare (equivalent to roundtrip fare from Chicago.)
+Program costs are equivalent to an on-campus semester at Wheaton and cover tuition, room and board, orientation fees, textbooks, land travel in México, excursions, a weekly transportation allowance, and a stipend for airfare equivalent to airfare from Chicago.
 This does not cover passport fees and other personal expenses.
 Financial aid is available for the program on the same basis as that of an on-campus semester.